 Okay, apart from toasties from 7/11 I was lucky enough to find a couple of other cheap eats.
 Though be aware these are few and far between so save up some extra money before visiting Koh Phi Phi so you can try a few different restaurants.

-Pizza: There is numerous hole-in-the-wall pizza places serving massive slices.
-Obviously, this caters to more of the drunken travelers at 1am.
+Pizza: There are numerous hole-in-the-wall pizza places serving massive slices.
+Obviously, this caters to more of the drunken travelers at 1 am.
 Though you can’t go wrong with some cheap freshly made pizza for dinner.
 There are no chairs and tables though, so if you are happy eating in the street check out one of these places.

 Western Food In Koh Phi Phi

 I feel like here in Koh Phi Phi there actually may be more Western Restaurants here than Thai.
 Catering to a rather young demographic of travelers they are supplying to put those people like to eat.

 You can find burgers, pizza, and pasta options everywhere.
 There are also a few more specialized restaurants such as Indian and Mederterian food.

 Personally, I didn’t eat too often at Western restaurants.
 The only time was breakfast and that was because it is generally cheaper than other meals offered throughout the day.
 You can’t go wrong with good scrambled eggs on toast.

 Also, it isn’t too expensive compared with Thai food like you would find on the mainland.
 Though this is because everything here is just shockingly expensive.
 Nevertheless here are some of my recommendations for where to eat:

 Monster Burger: As the name suggests, this is the place to come for monstrous-sized burgers.
 It’s a DIY style where the total price depends on what ingredients you’d like.
 Whether that is 5 beef patties and 6 slices of brie cheese.
 You can create your burger your own way, making it as cheap or expensive as you would like.